-Transition of existing orders to Public Spaces Protection Orders

-Section 75 of the Anti-social Behaviour, Crime and Policing Act 2014 sets out that where a Gating Order, Dog Control Order or Designated Public Place Order was still in force three years from commencement of the Act (i.e. on 20 October 2017) the provisions of such an order would automatically be treated as if they were provisions of a Public Spaces Protection Order.
+Transition of existing orders to Public Spaces Protection Orders years from commencement of the Act (i.e. on 20 October 2017) the provisions of such an order would automatically be treated as if they were provisions of a Public Spaces Protection Order.
 The transitioned Order would then remain in force up to a maximum of three years from the point of transition i.e. 2020.